Introduction to Arithmetic Groups: Γ -equivariant quotients of G/P (optional)

 The Normal Subgroups Theorem \pref{MargNormalSubgrpsThm} is due to G.\,A.\,Margulis \cite{MargulisFactorGroupsDoklady,MargulisFactorGroups,MargulisFactorGroupsRank1}.
 Expositions of the proof appear in \cite[Chap.~4]{MargulisBook} and \cite[Chap.~8]{ZimmerBook}.
 (However, the proof in \cite{ZimmerBook} assumes that $G$ has Kazhdan's property~$(T)$.)

 When $\Gamma$ is not cocompact, the Normal Subgroups Theorem can be proved by algebraic methods derived from the proof of the Congruence Subgroup Problem (see \cite[Thms.~A and~B, p.~109]{RaghunathanCSP} and \cite[Cor.~1, p.~75]{RaghunathanCSP2}).
-(Some special cases, such as $\SL(3,\integer)$, were known classically [reference???].)
 On the other hand, it seems that the ergodic-theoretic approach of Margulis provides the only known proof in the cocompact case.